deepakyadav0223/super-garbanzo/README.md

 # super-garbanzo
-My_Virtual_Girlfriend
+My_Virtual_Assitant
-This is my virtual girlfriend made using python
+This is my virtual assitant made using python